DominikN/docs_new/docs/manuals/rosbot-manual.md

 #### stm32loader installation

 We will use `stm32loader` tool to upload the firmware to ROSbot.
+All ROSbot images have this tool **already installed**.

-To check if you have this tool already installed on your robot, open the terminal and run:
+In case you have uninstalled this tool, you can find installation steps below.
+To verify that you have this tool already installed on your robot, open the terminal and run:

 ```bash
 sudo stm32loader --help